Here Be Dragons Episode 7

 Distant flashes appeared down-slope.
 Had Zubin and Flammia turned to investigate the clamour?

-“It’s a dragon tunnel, boy, and dragon tunnels collect dust!
+“It’s a dragon tunnel, boy, and dragon tunnels get dusty!
 That’s a fact.
 It doesn’t matter why, and no one cares!
 Now, grow up!
 For one afternoon – just one! – stop playing the scholar and behave like a noble of House Brassard!”

 Edrei gave another roar of frustration and despair.
-He retrieved his lance and stormed away down-slope, harrumphing like a mill engine, slipping in his haste, and disappearing in a violent dust storm of his own making.
+He retrieved his lance and stormed away down-slope, harrumphing like a mill engine, slipping and sliding in his haste.
+He soon disappeared in a violent dust storm of his own making.

 Prentyze stood alone.